CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 !!!
 Note
     All **content within the services will be permanently deleted 90 days** after the project is closed.
 Once deleted, it cannot be restored or recovered.

+## Billing unit calculator

+Billing unit calculator will help you to estimate how many BUs your CSC project will require.
+You can find SD Desktop from the calculator, when you move to right with the arrows.
+You can estimate SD Connect billing unit consumption by using Allas -option at the calculator.

+<iframe srcdoc="https://my.csc.fi/buc" style="width: 100%; height: 1300px; border: 0"></iframe>